Mandy Jones (politician)

-Mandy Jones is a Welsh politician who was a Member of the Senedd (MS) for North Wales from 2017 to 2021.
+Mandy Jane Jones is a British former politician and farmer who was a Member of the Senedd (MS) for North Wales from 2017 to 2021.
 Jones was elected for the UK Independence Party (UKIP) but sat as an independent politician within the Senedd from early January 2018 until May 2019, when she joined the Brexit Party (Reform UK).
 In October 2020 she joined the Independent Alliance for Reform group.

 Background

 Jones was born in Wolverhampton, West Midlands and worked as a farm contractor and shepherd in north east Wales.
-She studied Agriculture & Small Animal Care at Llysfasi College.
+She studied Agriculture & Small Animal Care at Llysfasi College (now Coleg Cambria).
 She brought up her family in the Corwen area.

 Political career

 Jones stood for UKIP in the Clwyd South constituency at the 2015 General Election.
 She also stood for UKIP in Clwyd South at the 2016 Welsh Assembly election, coming fourth behind Labour, the Conservatives and Plaid Cymru.
 As the third UKIP candidate on the North Wales regional party list, she failed to secure a National Assembly for Wales seat.